Chuck Blazer: Career

 In 1984, persuading Pelé to campaign for him, he was elected to the United States Soccer Federation as executive vice president in charge of international competition.
-In the next two years the US men's soccer team played 19 matches, having played only two in the two years before Blazer's election.
+In the next two years the U.S. men's soccer team played 19 matches, having played only two in the two years before Blazer's election.
 While with U.S. soccer, Blazer played a central role in the decision to make the successful bid for the 1994 World Cup.
 Also during this time, the U.S. women's soccer team was formed.
 Blazer's position gave him a seat on the board of CONCACAF, where he met Jack Warner.
 In 1986, after failing to win re-election, he co-founded the American Soccer League, running it from his home.
-It lasted only two years, with Blazer being forced out by the owners who felt they had been kept in the dark about finances.
-He became president of the Miami Sharks, taking control of the finances, only to leave precipitously after five months in May 1989.
+Blazer was forced out by the owners, who felt they had been kept in the dark about finances, within two years.
+He became president of the Miami Sharks, taking control of the finances, but left precipitously after five months, in May 1989.

 In 1989, Blazer convinced Jack Warner to run for CONCACAF president.
 Blazer managed Warner's successful campaign and was then appointed General Secretary.
 He was the General Secretary of CONCACAF from 1990 until 2011.
 He was a member of the FIFA Executive Committee from 1996 to April 2013, when Sunil Gulati was elected to replace him.